tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 3. Virtual callbacks before the class interface
 4. Object construction and initialization (`_init` and `_ready`) before functions that modify the object at runtime

+Signals and Properties
+: Docstring -> signals ->properties
+* Enums should come after signals (to be used as export hints???)
+* then constants, exported variables, public, private, and onready variables in that order

 ## Static typing in GDScript